toraritte/software-licensing-a-primer/software-license-primer.md

 The legislation gave rise to the development of proprietary software, helping it to become a lucrative business opportunity.
 It resulted in commercial licenses promoting the creation of proprietary products, preventing users from copying, modifying or redistributing software, causing the decline of the academic public domain software ecosystem.[@unix-history;@roads-and-bridges]

-By 1983, concern started rising among computer scientists "_about the closed and proprietary direction that software was taking_".[@roads-and-bridges] As a response, Richard Stallman, himself an academic and alarmed by the growing trend, launched the GNU Project, a free operating system, also inadvertently laying the foundation for the "free software movement".[@gnu-initial]
+By 1983, concern started rising among computer scientists "_about the closed and proprietary direction that software was taking_"[@roads-and-bridges].
+As a response, Richard Stallman, himself an academic and alarmed by the growing trend, launched the GNU Project, a free operating system, also inadvertently laying the foundation for the "free software movement".[@gnu-initial]

 In 1985, Stallman founded the Free Software Foundation to support the objectives of the "free software movement".[@gnu-initial]